zopefoundation/ZODB/documentation/tutorial.rst

 persistent objects, it's loaded from the database automatically, if necessary.
 If too many objects are in memory, then objects used least recently are evicted [#eviction]_.
-The maximum number of objects or bytes in memory is configurable,
+The maximum number of objects or bytes in memory is configurable.

 Summary
 =======